nlpie/biomedicus-measures/README.md

 # BioMedICUS Measures

-A lightweight (small and dependency-free) Java 8 library for identifying and normalizing numbers and measurements in text.
+A lightweight (small and dependency-free) Java 8 library for identifying and normalizing numbers whether they occur as decimal numbers ("5.8"), decimal fractions ("1/4"), or English numerals ("forty-two").
+Also contains functionality for detecting unit-of-measurement words.
 This was developed as a stand-alone component of [BioMedICUS](http://nlpie.github.io/biomedicus/), a biomedical and clinical NLP engine developed by the NLP-IE Group at the University of Minnesota Institute for Health Informatics.